jdevera/subdue/README.rst

 - The full path of the sub root directory
 - The path of the command, relative to the sub's root
 - The number of rows in the current shell
-- The number of colums in the current shell
+- The number of colunms in the current shell
 - A boolean indicating if the subcommand is an *eval-command*

 For reference, a callable that mirrors the behaviour of the default ``%COMMAND%`` expansion would be: